Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 - **local** Driver reuses users' local environment.
 It's faster to run, but the RPS and latency number may be influenced by other local programs and thus inaccurate.

-    * Requires Lua development dependencies of Kong, OpenResty and wrk to be installed.
+    * Requires Lua development dependencies of Kong, OpenResty, and `wrk` be installed.
-    * Requires SystemTap, kernel headers and build chain to be installed if generating flamegraph.
+    * Requires SystemTap, kernel headers, and build chain to be installed if generating FlameGraph.

 - **docker** Driver is solely based on Docker images.
 It's the most convenient driver to setup as it requires less dependencies.
 But it may also be influenced by other local programs